Operations Mgmt & Info Sys - Undergraduate

 Enterprise Resource Planning Systems

 Study of data and process integration across a company onto a single computer system.
-Analysis of ERP system technologies, including databases.
+Analysis of enterprise resource planning (ERP) system technologies, including databases.
 Class project requires setting up an ERP system module using Oracle and/or SAP systems.
 Case studies and guest speakers from industry.
 Prerequisite: OMIS 105 or COEN 178.

 Introduction to object-oriented design methodology.Discussion of different programming paradigms, concepts of data abstraction, inheritance, and encapsulation.
 Topics include an overview of Java programming language, classes and objects, data abstraction, inheritance, I/O packages, exceptions, threads, and GUI.
 Development of several programming assignments using Java is required.
 Prerequisite: OMIS 30, OMIS 31, or equivalent.